moose-team/friends/README.md

 to chat over mDNS or BlueTooth LE and their messages will be merged back into the channel when they reconnect with the rest of the network.

-Work in progress, but give it a go if this sounds interesting! :-) Note: It requires a `git clone` and `npm install` at the moment.
+Work in progress, but give it a go if this sounds interesting! :-)

+**Note:** requires a `git clone` and `npm install` at the moment.
 Downloadable binaries coming soon.

 ## Logging in